arnavpreetshergill/NovaLume/README.txt

 The target value (Y) is aligned to the exact midpoint of the aggregate sequence window (X).
 This allows the bidirectional model to evaluate past and future context simultaneously.

 Normalization
-Every appliance and the aggregate signal are independently divided by their historical maximum wattage.
-Scaling inputs to a 0 to 1 range ensures stable gradients.
+Every appliance and the aggregate signal are normalized.

 3. Model Training (train_nnan.py)